DataDog/documentation/content/en/real_user_monitoring/browser/modifying_data_and_context.md

 ### Replace global context

-Once RUM is initialized, replace the default context for all your RUM events with the `setGlobalContext(context: Context)` API:
+Replace the default context for all your RUM events with the `setGlobalContext(context: Context)` API:

 > The RUM Browser SDK v4.17.0 introduced `setGlobalContext` and deprecating `setRumGlobalContext`